-A prescribed burn for hazard fuel reduction at Lake James State Park.
+A controlled burn for hazard fuel reduction at Lake James State Park.

 Fire is a natural part of the environment and frequently occurs throughout North Carolina.
 Many of our forests require fire to remain healthy and thrive.
-Prescribed fires, or controlled burns, are planned and intentionally ignited to meet certain land management objectives.
+Controlled burns, also known as prescribed fire, are planned and intentionally ignited to meet certain land management objectives.
 Wildfires are unplanned and uncontrollable fires that can put life and property at risk.
 These fires can be caused by lightning or human ignitions, either accidental or arson related.

 invasive plant control